aaronbloomfield/pdr/labs/lab01/index.md

 This section describes how to log into Linux in the lab room (either Olsson 001 or Rice 340).
 Although this is really part of the in-lab, you won't be able to access this document until you have logged in, which is why the directions are listed in the pre-lab section.

-The machines in the lab room have two operating systems installed -- Windows and Linux (the Ubuntu distribution).
-You have accounts on each, although the passwords will be separate.
-You will need to reboot the computer into Linux -- to do this, do a regular reboot from Windows.
-Upon the reboot, after the Dell logo screen is shown, a boot loader screen will appear, allowing you to choose which operating system to load.
-There are a number of choices, but the one we are interested in is the Ubuntu choice (there are two -- ignore the 'safe mode' version).
-You will note that the default selection is Windows -- you will have to use the arrow keys to select the Ubuntu line, and then hit Enter.
+The machines in the lab room run Linux (the Ubuntu distribution).
+You have accounts on these machines, and the password should have been emailed to you.

 Once the login screen appears, you can log in.
 Be aware that it may take a full minute to log you into the machine.
 Linux has a number of *desktop environments* that one can choose from -- each of these has a different look-and-feel, in the same way that Windows is different from Mac OS X.  We are currently using KDE.
 To load up a terminal window, click on the button that looks like the Windows start button, and type in "konsole" into the search box.